airiclenz/miniEngine2/README.md

 An Arduino based multi-axis-motion-control system for time-lapse and video photogtaphy.

-This repository contains all tahat is needed to build a full miniEngine 2 system.
+This repository contains all that is needed to build a full miniEngine 2 system.
 It contains:

 	- Software
 	- Hardware (PCB Gerber files)